common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/br.md

 > This datasheet has been generated automatically, we would love to include more information, if you would like to help out, [get in touch](https://github.com/common-voice/common-voice/blob/main/docs/COMMUNITIES.md)!

  This datasheet is for version 23.0 of the the Mozilla Common Voice *Spontaneous Speech* dataset for Breton (`br`).
-The dataset contains 28 clips representing 1 hours of recorded speech (1 hours validated) from 5 speakers.
+The dataset contains 28 clips representing 0.1 hours of recorded speech (0.01 hours validated) from 5 speakers.

 ## Language
 <!-- {{LANGUAGE_DESCRIPTION}} -->
 <!-- Provide a brief (1-2 paragraph) description of your language -->
+Breton (Brezhoneg) is the only Celtic language spoken on the continent.
+It belongs to the Brittonic branch of the Celtic languages, like Welsh and Cornish.
+Breton is classified as "severely endangered" by the UNESCO Atlas of the World's Languages in Danger.
+The language declined from more than one million speakers around 1950 to less than 200 000 in 2024.
+After a period of intense protest that began in the 1960s, Breton gradually regained a place in schools, on road signs, then in the media, public life in general, and more recently in digital technology.
+With the creation of the first bilingual schools at the end of the 1970s, young people were once again speaking Breton, and a change in the way people viewed the language and its use began.
+Approximately 20 000 pupils attend Breton bilingual classes, either in the Diwan network (immersive teaching) or in bilingual classes in public and catholic school systems.
+In addition to evening breton classes for adults (~4 000), long-term courses (6 to 9 months) are offered to adults, with approximately 350 places available annually and online courses too (more than 15 000 learners).

 ## Demographic information
 The dataset includes the following distribution of age and gender.